linguirezz/mynotes-react-native/README.md

 - read , edit ,write , and delete notes
 - authentication
 todo :
-- masalah pin saat refactor notesgroup
+- make the logic works on the note Screen
+- start moving business logic to seperate folder
-- make the a loading screen and loading element (otw)
+- make a folder for each components
 - make the add button do not collide with keyboard (otw)
-- add more information in your code to make it more readable (refactoring)
 - rilis versi alpha 0.1.0

   refactoring strategy :